postevent/postevent.github.io/_posts/2014-04-14-its-official.md

 You'll find this blog to be a bit more personal than most and that's for two reasons:

 1. Being personal is one of the great benefits of a small company.
-2. I wanted to create a blog that reflects the corqboard community.
+2. I wanted to create a blog that reflects the Corqboard community.

 I wanted to avoid being like the blogs that are used only like a microphone - 'Hey!
 Check out this new feature we built!'